PathologyDataScience/glimr/README.md

 # glimr
-A wrapper for the ray[tune] package.
+A simplified wrapper for the Ray Tune package.